GenericMappingTools/gmt/doc/rst/source/psscale.rst

 -----------

 **psscale** plots gray scales or color scales on maps.
 Both horizontal and vertical scales are supported.
-For CPT files with gradational colors (i.e., the lower and upper boundary of an interval have different colors) **psscale** will interpolate to give a continuous scale.
+For CPTs with gradational colors (i.e., the lower and upper boundary of an interval have different colors) **psscale** will interpolate to give a continuous scale.
 Variations in intensity due to shading/illumination may be displayed by